taichi-dev/taichi/docs/contributor_guide.rst

 all forms, including but not limited to

 - Bug fixes
-- New features
+- Proposing and implementing new features
-- Documentation
+- Documentation improvement and translations (e.g. `Simplified Chinese <https://github.com/taichi-dev/taichi-docs-zh-cn>`_)
-- Improved error messages that are more user-friendly
+- Improved syntax error messages that are more user-friendly
+- New test cases
-- New example programs
+- New examples
 - Compiler performance patches
+- Blog posts and tutorials
+- Participation in the `Taichi forum <https://forum.taichi.graphics/>`_
+- Introduce Taichi to your friends or simply star `the project <https://github.com/taichi-dev/taichi>`_.
-- Minor typo fixes in the documentation, code, comments (please directly make a pull request for minor issues like these)
+- Typo fixes in the documentation, code, comments (please directly make a pull request for minor issues like these)

 How to contribute bug fixes and new features
 --------------------------------------------

-Issues marked with `"welcome contribution" <https://github.com/taichi-dev/taichi/issues?q=is%3Aopen+is%3Aissue+label%3A%22welcome+contribution%22>`_ are easy ones to start with.
+Issues marked with `"good first issue" <https://github.com/taichi-dev/taichi/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22>`_ are great chances for starters.

 - Please first leave a note (e.g. *I know how to fix this and would like to help!*) on the issue, so that people know someone is already working on it.
 This helps prevent redundant work;

 - If no core developer has commented and described a potential solution on the issue, please briefly describe your plan, and wait for a core developer to reply before you start.
   This helps keep implementations simple and effective.

+Issues marked with `"welcome contribution" <https://github.com/taichi-dev/taichi/issues?q=is%3Aopen+is%3Aissue+label%3A%22welcome+contribution%22>`_ are slightly more challenging but still friendly to beginners.

 High-level guidelines
 ---------------------